talkable/talkable-docs/source/advanced_features/events.rst

   </script>

 One-time purchases should go under “purchase” event category.
-You can find all purchases inside Reports |rarr| Purchases.
+You can find all purchases inside Reports → Purchases.
 Here is an example:

 .. code-block:: html